That Old Familiar Feeling

 Dean had thought Sam would come back with him, at least until they found their father.
 Then maybe even after.
 Maybe once they were all together again Sam could see that they were better off sticking together as a family.

 The hunt had felt like old times.
-It had felt right, like it hadn't in over two years.
+It had felt right, and nothing had felt right in over two years.

 "I can't do this alone."